can dogs eat hummus

 Are Chickpeas Safe for Dogs?

 Chickpeas are safe for dogs just make sure they don’t eat too much of these delicious legumes!
-If eaten too much they can harm your dog’s health especially if not moderated and followed up with.
+If eaten too much they can harm your dog’s health especially if consumed in excess.
 Dogs are not able to digest many at a time or on a regular basis ( Chickpeas ) and other complex carbohydrates.
 These types of foods when eaten too much will often sit in their stomachs and ferment, leading to gas, bloating, and diarrhea.
-However, there are some benefits to feeding your dog a couple of chickpeas, just not too much!
+However, there are some benefits to feeding your dog a few chickpeas from time to time.

 Benefits Of Chickpeas For Dogs